activist-org/activist/services/filescan/README.md

 ## To Do

+- **Quarantine integration test cleanup**
+  - The test in `tests_integration/test_scan_quarantine_integration.py` should confirm the quarantined file exists on disk (e.g. in the host-visible quarantine folder) and delete it when the test finishes.
+Currently the test can leave a file in the quarantine folder; revisit and fix so the test reliably asserts and cleans up.

 - **System-level logging and observability**
   - Implemented: INFO-level logging for scan requests (filename, size, content_type), scan responses (status, malware_detected, detail, source), and WARNING/ERROR for 400/503.

-  - No file contents are logged elsewhere.
-Logs go to stderr (visible in Docker container logs).
+  - No log contents are logged elsewhere.
+Logs go to stderr (also visible in Docker filescan container logs).

 - **OpenAPI / API documentation**
   - FastAPI provides basic OpenAPI documentation by default.
 When the `filescan` container is built and running, this documentation can be previewed at